Modern Slavery Act Statement

 At Baringa, we are committed to upholding recognised human rights through the way we operate and have, since July 2011, had a ‘Code of Business Ethics’ in place which demonstrates Baringa’s commitment to trading ethically and fairly.
 We are also committed to improving our practices to ensure we are effectively combatting slavery and human trafficking from occurring within our business and our supply chain.
 We impose the same high standards on our suppliers, contractors and other business partners.

 We are a provider of management consultancy services to clients in a wide variety of industries and market sectors, including energy, finance, telecommunications, pharmaceutical, consumer products, retail and government.
-Our head office is in London, United Kingdom and we have local offices in Germany, the United States, Abu Dhabi, Australia and Ireland.
-We have over 700 employees and operate worldwide.
-We have a global annual turnover of £170 million.
+Our head office is in London, United Kingdom and we have local offices in Germany, Belgium, the United States, Australia, Switzerland, Malaysia, Norway, Singapore and Ireland.
+We have over 1000 employees and operate worldwide.
+We have a global annual turnover of £200 million.

 Our supply chains include the procurement of (i) general business services, for example, corporate services and specialist advisors; and (ii) sub-contractors and associates who provide niche and technical support for our client engagements.

 Our anti-slavery commitments (contained in our ‘Code of Business Ethics’) reflect Baringa’s conduct requirements to act ethically and with integrity in all our business relationships.
 These commitments also require Baringa to implement effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.